barrysteyn/node-scrypt/Readme.md

 This module's [hash function](#hash-1) provides all the above properties

 #### If random salts are used for each hash, why does each hash start with *c2NyeXB0* when using passwordHash
 All hashes start with the word *"scrypt"*.
-The reason for this is because I am sticking to Colin Percival's (the creator of Scrypt) hash reference implementation whereby he starts off each hash this way.
+The reason for this is because I am sticking to Colin Percival's (the creator of scrypt) hash reference implementation whereby he starts off each hash this way.
 The base64 encoding of the ascii *"scrypt"* is *c2NyeXB0*.
 Seeing as *passwordHash* defaults it's output to base64, every hash produced will start with *c2NyeXB0*.
-Next is the Scrypt parameter.
-Users of Scrypt normally do not change this information once it is settled upon (hence this will also look the same for each hash).
+Next is the scrypt parameter.
+Users of scrypt normally do not change this information once it is settled upon (hence this will also look the same for each hash).

 To illustrate with an example, I have hashed two password: *password1* and *password2*.
 Their outputs are as follows: